cs100itp/git-basics/README.md

 ## Assignment Overview

-For this assignment, we will have you work through a Git-based process of which you'll likely encounter many variations of in future classes and real-world projects.
+For this assignment, we will have you work through a Git-based process of which you'll likely encounter many variations in future classes and real-world projects.
 To make things a bit more interesting, you will work in teams of 2-3 students.

 Here's an overview of what each team will do:

-1. Everyone will create an account on GitHub.
+1. Every team member will create an account on GitHub.

 2. One team member will create a new team and accept the group assignment.

 3. Remaining members will accept the group assignment and join the same team.

-4. Each team member will clone the repository to their own computer.
+4. Each team member will *clone* the repository to their own computer.

-5. One team member will edit a file in the repository, then commit and push their changes to GitHub.
+5. One team member will edit a file in the repository, then *commit* and *push* their changes to GitHub.

-6. Every other team member, in turn, will need to pull the changes from GitHub, then commit and push their own changes.
+6. Every other team member, in turn, will need to *pull* the changes from GitHub, then *commit* and *push* their own changes.

-7. Each team member will publish a new branch and create a pull request.
+7. Each team member will publish a new *branch* and create a *pull request*.

-8. Each team member will merge in a pull request (created by a different person).
+8. Each team member will *merge* in a pull request (created by a different person).

 ## Details